johnfanv2/LenovoLegionLinux/README.md

 ---
 **This project is not affiliated with Lenovo in any way**

+# If you have a 2022 model, please help testing the new features [here](https://github.com/johnfanv2/LenovoLegionLinux/issues/46).

 Lenovo Legion Linux (LLL) brings additional drivers and tools for Lenovo Legion series laptops to Linux.
 It is the alternative to Lenovo Vantage or Legion Zone (both Windows only).